esl-epfl/x-heep/README.md

 # ASIC Implementation

-This project can be implemented using standard cells based ASIC flow. (work in progress)
+This project can be implemented using standard cells based ASIC flow.

 ## Synthesis with Synopsys Design Compiler